kenshikento/practice-oop/README.md

 # Practice_oop
 oop php

-Just simple query to the data base
+Just simple query to the data base (More functional programming than OOP)

 New Changes incomming